 “When you’re not in the middle of a conflict, let them know: ‘I know that things haven’t gone perfectly between us, but I am available to you anytime to talk about anything that you need to talk about,’” says Dr. John Duffy, a clinical psychologist and author of the new book Parenting the New Teen in the Age of Anxiety.

-So What Else Can Parents Do To Connect With Teens?
+What Else Can Parents Do to Connect With Teens?

 Let them talk and blow off steam without trying to solve their problems.

 Don’t judge but instead acknowledge their feelings.
 “It sounds like that was hurtful.”

 “Before we talk about what happened and needs to happen now, we need to know how you are feeling.
 Are you okay?”